oliward/HouseBoat/README.md

 Take postcode, default to 100 years, assume pessimist.

-Response:

-*denier*
+Responses:

+*denier
 "You'll probably be fine!"

-*other*
+*other

-Appropriate icon is displayed
+Appropriate icon is displayed, for house or boat

-Additional info:
+*Additional info:

-Based on your location we calculated that you are Xm above/below sea level.
-In the year Y the sea level will be Z meters higher than currently.
+Based on your location we calculated that you are {current elevation}m above/below sea level.
+In the year {projected year} the sea level will be {projected elevation} meters higher than currently.
 This means you will "be fine in your house" / "need a boat".

+Worried about flooding or climate change?
+The MP for your local constituency of {area} is {name}.
+Click here to get in contact with them.

 ### Advanced query (available in dropdown)